NoelStephensUnity/Netcode-For-GameObjects-BootStrap-Pattern/README.md

-# Netcode-For-GameObjects-BootStrap-Pattern
+# A Netcode For GameObjects BootStrap Usage Pattern
-The Bootstrap pattern Golden Path using Netcode for GameObjects v1.0.0
+This provides you with an "out of the box" template to getting started with [Netcode for GameObjects v1.0](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects).